PKU-IDEA/OpenPARF/README.md

 - `gpu`: Enable GPU acceleration or not.
 Default is 0.
 - `result_dir`: Specify the directory to save P&R results.
-- `route_flag`: Enable routing or not.
+- `route_flag`: Enable router or not.
 Default is 0.

 For more detailed information on parameters, please see the `description` field in `openparf/params.json`.